inmanta/web-console/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "Frontend Bug Report"
-about: Create a report to help us improve
+about: "Report a bug in the web console UI"
-title: ''
+title: "[BUG]"
-labels: ''
+labels:
+  - bug
-assignees: ''
+assignees: ""
 ---

-**Describe the bug**
+### Summary

-A clear and concise description of what the bug is.
+Provide a clear and concise description of the bug, and update the title of the ticket.

-**To Reproduce**
+- **Area of the app**: (e.g. Composer, Inventory, Settings)
+- **Browser**: (e.g. Chrome 120, Firefox 122)
+- **ISO version** : (e.g. ISO-7, OSS, etc)

-Steps to reproduce the behavior:
+### Steps to Reproduce

-1. Go to '...'
+1. Go to `...`
-2. Click on '....'
+2. Click on `...`
-3. Scroll down to '....'
+3. Scroll down to `...`
-4. See error
+4. See error `...`

-**Expected behavior**
+### Expected Behavior

-A clear and concise description of what you expected to happen.
+Describe what you expected to happen instead.

-**Screenshots**
+### Actual Behavior

+Describe what actually happened, including any error messages.

+### Screenshots / Recordings

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or screen recordings to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
+### Additional Context

-Add any other context about the problem here.
+Add any other context, logs, or implementation notes that might be helpful for the frontend team.